This site is evolving to gradually add more information

 comments.
 As always, both Jerry and Janie welcome your

 emails.
-This site remains a work-in-progress and
+Both Jerry's site and this separate page remains a work-in-progress and

 all additions, edits and corrections are appreciated!